demisto/demisto-sdk/README.md

 * **-o OUTDIR, --outdir OUTDIR**
   The path to the directory into which to write the unified yml file

+**Example**:
+`demisto-sdk unify -i Integrations/MyInt -o Integrations` This will grab the integration components in "Integrations/MyInt" directory and unify them to a single yaml file that will be created in the "Integrations" directory.

 ### Extract